 Interested in a career in electronics or technology?

 Now that you’ve learnt a little more about Tech Lancaster, what about you?
 We don’t have any preconceived ideas about who you are, or your route to arriving here on our website.
-Applications for our study programme are open to technically minded people, with a real interest in electronics.
+Our study programme is open to technically minded people, with a real interest in electronics.
 It would help if you are a logical thinker, with attention to detail and a preference for systemic working.

 Are you are a recent graduate with an engineering degree or looking to change careers from another technical occupation?
 Perhaps you would like to apply pre-existing skills in a new area?
-Whatever your background, if you love electronics and technology we are ready to welcome your application.Apply Here
+Whatever your background, if you love electronics and technology we would love to hear from you.

 Check out our latest blog posts to find out more about our quest to create brighter futures through training, in Lancashire’s electronics and technology sector.